 “It is truly a relief to know your book is always with you if you need to reference it.
 Many times, I have been away from my physical book, but could work on lesson plans because I had my computer.”

-Hannah will be one of the presenters in our upcoming A Master Class in Teaching With Digital webinar, which will be held on Wednesday, August 15 at 2:00 PM.
-Other presenters include experts from the VitalSource team and a graduate student.
-Register here and learn how to make the most of the Bookshelf tools this year.
+Hannah was one of the presenters in our A Master Class in Teaching With Digital webinar, held on August 15.
+Other presenters included experts from the VitalSource team and a graduate student.
+View the webinar here and learn how to make the most of the Bookshelf tools this year.